palletorsson/pi-jockey/README.md

 set
 hdmi_drive=2

-9. Edit python script
+8. Add Media

-* Add video to the video directory in the pi-jocky directory:
+* Add video to the video directory in the pi-jocky directory.
+* Add sound to the sound directory in the pi-jocky directory.

+9. Edit the settings

-* Configure the script media-server.py matching the video name (will be a separate config file soon)
+* Configure setting.py matching the video name.

-* Add ip to the hosts_list for each Raspberry media-server.py script.
+10 Add ip to the hosts_list for each Raspberry media-server.py script.

-10. Add media and configure the media-server.

 11. Restart and test the pi